mbrenn3/GT-on-chip/161115/report.md

 Pour off supernatant and resuspend in 0.45 mL M9 to make OD 0.4.

-Combine 300 uL of each strain to make 600 uL cells each at OD 0.2
+Combine 300 uL of each strain to make 600 uL cells each at OD 0.2.

 Pull 500 uL of cell mix into syringe

-Resuspend and add to inducer

-Load each strain in syringe

-**Reaction Scheme:**
-When cells meet in droplet device each will be at OD = 1

-Droplet generation was done with an ice pack on the syringes.
-The heated stage was used to monitor temperature which was about 28C The outlet tubing fed into a reaction tube in a heat block on ice.
-Droplets were generated for about 2.5 hours, and then the reaction tube was placed in a heat block at 37 C for 30 minutes.

-*reaction started at:*

 **Inducer Prep:**

-Produce 700 uL of double strength inducer in M9:
+Produce 700 uL of double strength inducer in M9 and pull 500 uL into a syringe:

 | cell suspension volume to match | 700   |       |         |           |               |            |
 |---------------------------------|-------|-------|---------|-----------|---------------|------------|